CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 Change by Blind Melon (Video)

-During his life span commercial success alluded Tim Buckley, but after his death his profile increased considerably.
-His eclectic and often avant-garde approach made him hard to pigeon hole, but as a singer songwriter it also made him extremely influential.
-The fact that many of albums were out of print and hard to find for several years (many of his albums are only now widely available digitally) expanded his cult following and made many of his recordings sought after by vinyl collectors.
+During his life span, commercial success alluded Tim Buckley, but after his death, his profile increased considerably.
+His eclectic and often avant-garde approach made him hard to pigeonhole, but as a singer-songwriter, it also made him extremely influential.
+The fact that many of the albums were out of print and hard to find for several years (many of his albums are only now widely available digitally) expanded his cult following and made many of his recordings sought after by vinyl collectors.

-Back on May 11, 1976 Gaines joined the already well established southern rock band Lynyrd Skynyrd.
+Back on May 11, 1976, Gaines joined the already well-established southern rock band Lynyrd Skynyrd.
 The band were looking to replace guitarist Ed King and Gaines sister Cassie who was one of the band's backup singer recommended Steve.
 He appeared on the 1976 live album One More From The Road and the 1977 studio album Street Survivors.
-He provided lead vocals on "Ain't No Good Life" (which he also written) and co-lead vocals on "You Got That Right" (which he co-written with lead singer Ronnie Van Zant).
+He provided lead vocals on "Ain't No Good Life" (which he also wrote) and co-led vocals on "You Got That Right" (which he co-written with lead singer Ronnie Van Zant).

 The Day the Music Died: Buddy Holly, Ritchie Valens and The Big Bopper (Video)

-Their 2010 album, Nightmare also features contributions from The Rev, including two sole song writing credits.
-One of those song "Fiction" was originally entitled "Death" and according to the band he handed them the song three days before his death.
+Their 2010 album, Nightmare also features contributions from The Rev, including two sole songwriting credits.
+One of those songs, "Fiction" was originally entitled "Death" and according to the band, he handed them the song three days before his death.
 The band dedicated the album in his memory.

 Afterlife by Avenged Sevenfold (Video)

 Her legacy is preserved through the Maria Malibran fund which houses several scores, letters, contracts, books, portraits and other personal items in the Royal Conservatory of Brussels.
-Malibran also been a subject of many films and in 2007 world renown coloratura mezzo-soprano Cecilia Bartoli dedicated her album Maria to songs which were composed for Malibran.
+Malibran has also been a subject of many films and in 2007 world-renown coloratura mezzo-soprano Cecilia Bartoli dedicated her album, Maria, to songs that were composed for Malibran.

 Beiderbecke was a cornetist, pianist, and composer who is widely regarded as one of the most influential jazz musicians of the 1920s.
 He got his start recording with The Wolverines and The Bucktown Five.
 From there he had notable stints with the Jean Goldkette Orchestra and with Paul Whiteman's Orchestra.
 He also recorded with Hoagy Carmichael contributing to Carmichael's 1930 classic "Georgia On My Mind".
 His six compositions include the jazz standards "Davenport Blues" and "In a Mist".